kilimanjjjaro/wrkload-api/README.md

 Keeping in mind that the reason of to be of this project is to learn, I want to continue expanding it and these are the next challenges.

+- [x] Items per page and pagination params to GET requests.
 - [ ] Refactor the code to use Postgres Database with Supabase instead of MongoDB and Google Firebase.
 - [ ] Automatically calculate earned objectives based on the time it takes to complete a task.
 - [ ] Stateful sessions (maybe?).